-Checking on the progress of your child and identifying planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the Inclusion Manager and SENCO know as necessary.
+Checking on the progress of your child and identifying planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the Senior Children's Mentor and SENDCO know as necessary.

 Writing an Individual Education Plan (IEP), and sharing and reviewing these with parents at least once each term and planning targets for the next term.

 Ensuring that all staff working with your child in school are able to deliver the planned work/programme for your child, so they can achieve the best possible progress.
 This may involve the use of additional adults, outside specialist help and specially planned work and resources.

 Ensuring that the school’s SEND Policy is followed in their classroom and for all the pupils they teach with any SEND

 Coordinating all the support for children with Special Educational Needs and/or Disabilities (SEND) and developing the school’s SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.

 Updating the school’s SEND register (a system for ensuring all the SEND needs of pupils in this school are known) and making sure that there are excellent records of your child’s progress and needs.

 Facilitating specialist support for teachers and support staff in the school so they can help children with SEND in the school achieve the best progress possible.